Akalanka-sub/chathuratest/docs/README.md

 <img src="./img/p 8 new 1.PNG"/>

 #### Includes
-1. Current date:- Insert current date.
+01. Current date:- Insert current date.
-2. Set date    :- Auto set date and we can change this date manually.
+02. Set date    :- Auto set date and we can change this date manually.
-3. Open counter:- The relevant counter can be opened mannually.
+03. Open counter:- The relevant counter can be opened mannually.
 And also can be selected all counters.
-4. Counter ID
+04. Counter ID
-4. Agent
+04. Agent
-5. Center
+05. Center
-6. Save counter status buuton:- After completing the above click to this button for save.
+06. Save counter status buuton:- After completing the above click to this button for save.

 ### ERROR CORRECTION
 <img src="./img/p 10.PNG"/>

+#### includes
+01. Tran ID:- Transaction ID
+02. Stub   :- Stub number
+03. Account:- Account number
+04. Amount
+05. Date   :- Relevant date
+06. Time   :- Relevant time
+07. Counter:- Counter number
+08. User
+09. Send to correction:- Can be selected one by one what are the accounts send to the corrections.
+10. Filter By Account :- We can be find the required account numbers with click this button.
+11. Correction        :- When we click the the correction button after complete the above process we can be succeeded the correction process

 -   Run [Docsify CLI](#docsify-cli) web server.
     ```bash